SABURA-24/HR-dataset-Analysis-Using-Power-BI-and-Excel/README.md

 ---

-## 📌 Recommendations by Data Analyst
+## 📌 Recommendations by Data Analysis

 1. **Retention Focus on Female Employees**
    - Attrition is higher among female employees.
 Conduct targeted surveys or exit interviews to understand and address their concerns.